TempAnonymous2023/iMFBO_rebuttal/example.md

 # BO performance
 To further illustrate the effectiveness of iMFBO, we show the BO performances as in the main text.
 We perform 5 indepedent runs initialized with 4 random sample, in which 2 samples are used to query approximation model 1 and 2 are used to query approximation model 2.
-We illustrated the best queried objective function in one run that iMFBO guided by MFNVUCB successfully hit the global optimal while the other methods stuck in local maximum.
+The following figure illustrates the best queried objective function in one run that iMFBO guided by MFNVUCB successfully hit the global optimal while the other methods stuck in local maximum.
 <p align="center">
   <img src="./one_BO.png"/>
 </p>
-The results averaged over 5 indepedent runs is illustrated as follows:
+The best queried objective function averaged over 5 indepedent runs is illustrated as follows:
 <p align="center">
   <img src="./five_BO.png"/>
 </p>
-We can see that our proposed surrogate model can capture the global optimal had query better samples in this case.
+We can see that our proposed surrogate model and acquisition function can capture the global optimal had query better samples in this case.